Azure/aca-java-runtimes-workshop/workshop.md

 }
 ```
-The REST resource is defined in the `src/main/java/io/containerapps/javaruntime/workshop/springboot/SpringbootResource.java` file.
+The REST resource is defined in the `SpringbootResource` class.
-Create this new `SpringbootResource` class under the `io.containerapps.javaruntime.workshop.springboot` package.
+Create a new file called `SpringbootResource.java` under the `io.containerapps.javaruntime.workshop.springboot` directory.
 As you can see in the header of the class, the resource is exposed on the `/springboot` path.

 ```java